A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

-Their specific influent concentrations were assumed as summarized in Tab.~\ref{tab:inlet_concentrations}.
-Concentrations were derived from averaged in-house measurements at Deutsches Biomasseforschungszentrum (DBFZ, engl. \textit{German Biomass Research Center}).
+Substrate-specific influent concentrations were assumed as summarized in Table~\ref{tab:inlet_concentrations}.
+Concentrations were derived from averaged in-house measurements at the German Biomass Research Center (German: \textit{Deutsches Biomasseforschungszentrum}, DBFZ).
 The measurement procedures involved in substrate characterization can be reviewed in \cite{Liebetrau.2020}.
 Substrates were assumed to contain no microbial biomass.
 Influent concentrations were otherwise computed as in \cite{Hellmann.2025}.